 Check with a breastfeeding specialist

-By six to eight weeks of age a baby will normally have overcome birth related difficulties and milk production will usually have adjusted to baby’s needs2.
-If a baby is still choking with his mother’s let-down by this time and struggling to manage a fast flow of milk, a careful evaluation of breastfeeding management, latch, weight gain, and medical history is recommended with a breastfeeding specialist before assuming oversupply and before taking measures to reduce a mother’s milk supply.
+By 43 to 44 gestational weeks of age a baby will normally have overcome birth related difficulties and milk production will usually have adjusted to baby’s needs.2 If a baby is still constantly struggling to manage a fast let-down or fast flow of milk after this time period, a thorough evaluation with a lactation consultant or other breastfeeding specialist is recommended before assuming oversupply or taking measures to reduce a mother’s milk supply.
+The lactation consultant will consider the issues affecting milk supply in the previous section and will review:

 Try baby-led feeding